Past // Present // Future

-Past // Present // Future is the debut studio album by American pop punk band Meet Me at the Altar.
+Past // Present // Future is the second studio album by American pop punk band Meet Me at the Altar.
 It was released on March 10, 2023.

 Background and recording

 After signing to Fueled by Ramen and releasing their debut EP on a major record label, Model Citizen (2021), the band initially planned to release their debut album in 2022.
 However, by June 2022, despite recording progressing well, the album was pushed back to early 2023.
 The band worked with music producer John Fields and collaborated with writer and producer John Ryan on the album as well.

 Themes and composition

 The band described the album and its title as "pay[ing] homage to the music we loved growing up while reflecting our modern-day lives, sounds, and experiences".
 The band's influences in creating the album include Paramore, Pink, and Fall Out Boy.
 The albums' first single and album opener have been described as a pop punk "diss track" aimed at critics who aren't giving them a chance in the music industry.